IBM/IBMRPATriggerforDatacap/README.md

 # IBMRPATriggerforDatacap

-This repository will be used to share custom actions and datacap applications related to integration with WDG - IBM RPA
+This repository contains custom action related to integration with WDG - IBM RPA